f5/otel-weaver/README.md

 - [X] Add support for group extends.
 - [ ] Add support for group constraints `any_of`, ...
 - [ ] Search engine for semantic convention catalog.

+## Questions
+- Should we support the equivalent of trace.SpanFromContext(context.TODO()) to get the current span?